BoomerangDecompiler/boomerang/Readme.md

 ### Unit tests

-Boomerang has a unit test suite, which can be run by `make test` on Linux or by running the RUN_TESTS target in Visual Studio.
+Boomerang has a unit test suite, which can be run by `make && make test` on Linux or by running the RUN_TESTS target in Visual Studio.
+Make sure you have the BOOMERANG_BUILD_UNIT_TESTS option set in CMake.

 ### Regression tests

-Additionally, you can run the regression test suite, to do so you will need a Ruby or Python interpeter and a bash compatible shell.
+Additionally, you can run the regression test suite, to do so you will need a Python 3 interpeter.
-To run the regression test suite, run `./full_regression.sh`.
+To run the regression test suite, make sure the BOOMERANG_BUILD_REGRESSION_TESTS option is set in CMake, then run `make check` on Linux.
+Building the regression test suite on Windows is currently not supported.

-After running the test suite, the tool will report tests on which boomerang crashed.
-You can also check if your changes to boomerang produced any changes in the quality of decompiled code by running YOUR\_FAVOURITE\_DIFF\_GUI ./tests/outputs ./tests/baseline
+When the regression test suite finds a regression in the output, it is shown as a unified diff.
+If you have not modified Boomerang, please file the regression(s) as a bug report at https://github.com/BoomerangDecompiler/boomerang/issues.

+Thanks for your interest in the Boomerang Decompiler!